 Roneet embodied everything this new center is going to represent: community, kindness, celebration, tears, family, faith, tradition, and powerful memories.
-It would be such an honor to have you participate in the funding of the purchase of the land.
-It will be closing this week.
+The land purchase was finalized and the journey continues and we need your support.

-Now for the background – Roneet Carmell Center for Jewish Life
+Now for the background – Roneet Kimeldorf Carmell Center for Jewish Life

 Since Roneet’s passing, I have embarked upon a few different philanthropic endeavors to honor her memory.
 This one is by far the most ambitious in terms of the financial commitment and legacy that it will create.